BudgieInWA/cits4419/server/API.md

 people in a RESTful manner.
 See the sections below for the request types that can be made.

-All responses are in the form of a JSON object.
+All requests should be GET requests and all responses are in the form of a JSON object.

 Parameters are provided in the query string.